Monday–Friday, 8:30 a.m. - 4:30 p.m.

 Pullman, WA 99164-5610

-Manuscripts, Archives, and Special Collections (MASC) is a unit in Washington State University's Holland/Terrell Libraries that is primarily responsible for acquiring, administering, and preserving millions of non-circulating items, many of which are rare and unique.
-Collections consist of records and documents of historical value, including manuscripts, photographs, audio and video tapes, films, printed and published materials (books, maps, broadsides, etc.).
+Manuscripts, Archives, and Special Collections (MASC) is a unit in Washington State University's Terrell Library that is primarily responsible for acquiring, administering, and preserving millions of non-circulating items, many of which are rare and unique.
+Collections consist of records and documents of historical value, including manuscripts, photographs, audio and video tapes, films, and printed and published materials (books, maps, broadsides, etc.).
 The university archives, which includes Washington State University theses and dissertations, serves as the collective memory of the institution.
-As of spring 2001, MASC held approximately 15,500 linear feet of primary source material and 38,000 printed items, or roughly 4,500 linear feet of printed material.
+As of fall 2014, the MASC held approximately 19,000 linear feet of primary source materials, and 65,000 rare books and other printed items.

 Use of Resources

-The use of the resources is confined to the Donald W. Bushaw Reference and Research room in the MASC suite, off the rotunda on the ground floor of Holland and Terrell Library.
+The use of the resources is confined to the Donald W. Bushaw Reference and Research room in the MASC suite, off the rotunda floor on the ground level of Holland and Terrell Libraries.
 Patrons must register with the attendant, take extreme care in handling the materials, maintain the order and arrangement of collections, and confine note taking to pencil rather than pen.
-Facilities are also available for lap-top computers.
+Facilities are also available for laptop computers.

 MASC: Origins and Development